sytzez/site/content/blog/modes-of-solfege.md

         end
 ```

-For example: the pitch C4 has an identifiable sound quality, a certain frequency.
+For example: the pitch 'C4' (C natural in the fourth octave) has an identifiable sound quality, a certain frequency.
 While the timbre, dynamic or articulation of the sound might vary, the identifiable part is its frequency (assuming a certain tuning).
 Regardless of the tuning, it has an identifiable quality in the context of other pitches in the same tuning: C4 is always a whole tone below D4.
 Besides its sound quality, C4 also has a position on the musical staff, relative to the clef.
-Its sound is its sound, its name is C4, its notation is the position on the staff.
+Its sound is its sound, its name is 'C4', its notation is the position on the staff.

 Another example is the interval of a major third (M3).
 While the M3 doesn't have a specific pitch, its quality is identifiable when heard.
 Each dyad of notes that is a major third apart has that sound quality.
 It is also recognisable in notation, by the vertical distance between two notes.

-You could argue that a major third is not identifiable purely by its sound, because an augmented second (A2) has the same sound quality.
+You could argue that a major third (M3) is not identifiable purely by its sound, because an augmented second (A2) has the same sound quality.
-When the interval is isolated this is true, but in a broader musical context (assuming tonal harmony), there is a definite difference between a M3 and a A2,
+When the interval is isolated this is true, but in a broader musical context (assuming there is tonal harmony), there is an objective difference between a M3 and a A2,
 related to the melodic outline it's used in, or the functional harmonic progression the chord with the interval is part of.
-So it's possible to recognise a M3 or a A2 purely by listening.
+making it possible to recognise the different between a M3 or a A2 purely by listening.
 And that is definitely part of solfege.

 The same three representation can be derived from rhythmic note values, chords, dynamics, articulation, tempo indications, tonalities, modulations, time signatures and other musical elements.